 - Host University Application

-Since this program is a Transfer Credit program you will pay all fees and housing/meals/living expenses to the Hebrew University of Jerusalem.
+Because this program is a Transfer Credit program, you will pay all fees and housing/meals/living expenses to the Hebrew University of Jerusalem.

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!